Section 1

 The Spanb2b audience model

 Three states a buyer can be in relative to your brand: passive, receptive and engaged.
 Each state needs different marketing work, different metrics and different investment.
+This is how we frame an audience as it moves toward and through a buying decision.

 What is a passive audience in B2B?